Gunflint Trail Scenic Byway: Nature, Made to Order

 Back on the trail, the roadside aspen turn to maples and then, finally, the old growth red and white pines long emblematic of the Gunflint Trail.
 They signal your official entrance into the historic forest, traversed by American Indians, Voyageurs, early surveyors, miners and lumberjacks before you.

 Keep your eyes peeled for moose in the swampy areas where the North and South Brule Rivers cross the trail, especially at dusk and dawn.
 Early winter, too, is a good time to spot them.
 They often emerge from the forest to lick the salted roads.
-If you're up for a hike, try the trail between miles twenty-two and twenty-three.
+If you're up for a hike, try the trail between miles 22 and 23.
 Lined with old-growth pines and wild blueberries, it leads to a pond popular with area moose.

 Pulloffs and trails, long and short, line Gunflint as it continues into the northern Minnesota wild.
 Each option presents a unique perspective.
-Highlights include a five-mile gravel stretch of the original Gunflint Trail, a hike amid young Jackpine and magnetic rocks that render your compass useless, and even views of Canada.
+Highlights include a 5-mile gravel stretch of the original Gunflint Trail, a hike amid young Jackpine and magnetic rocks that render your compass useless, and even views of Canada.

 Lodges tucked into the woods along the trail offer lakeside cabins and some quick restaurant stops.
 Many also specialize in outfitting you with all you need to explore the BWCAW for a day or a week, from freeze-dried food to canoe to fishing guide.
 Seriously consider an extended trip.
 National Geographic named the Boundary Waters one of fifty trips of a lifetime.